 Once you signed your contract with DataCamp, you enter the on-boarding experience.
 This crucial step ensures that you are in the perfect position to get started creating your Practice content.

-Your on-boarding experience starts with the first email your receive from your CL, pointing you to this article.
+Your on-boarding experience starts with the first email your receive from your CM, pointing you to this article.
 It further includes:

 - reading through this article and all referenced support articles,